 Under government regulations, all foreigners need a Protected Area Permit (P.A.P.) to stay in Bir Tibetan Colony, within which Deer Park is located.

 You can apply online for a PAP valid for up to 12 months (or the duration of your visa) via the Ministry of Home Affairs.
+You will need to provide scanned copies of passport, visa and a passport photo.

 Apply online: https://papvt.mha.gov.in/